 - Two hour training module - Acupressure for Labor Prep, Labor and Postpartum (filmed by Debra Betts)

-- One hour point location class with Stephanie Gianarelli (June 9th at 5 pm PST)
+- One hour point location class with Stephanie Gianarelli on November 17th at 5 PM PST

 - 75 minute training module - Emotional Considerations Using Tacks and BBs (filmed by Debra Betts)